Dunkin’ French Cruller Donut

 Saturated Fat

-Saturated Fat is found in baked goods, dairy products, processed meats, and vegetable shortening, among other food items.
+Saturated fats are found in baked goods, dairy products, processed meats, and vegetable shortening, among other food items.

-The 7 grams of saturated fat deliver about 60 calories.
-That’s 26% of the 230 total calories per serving.
+The 7g saturated fat deliver about 60 calories, approximately 26% of total calories per donut.

 • 60 calories from saturated fat